-

 The pipeline:

-Proposes a minimal NOT filter using Gemini 2.5 Flash.
-The LLM writes one line of SPL.
-That's its entire contribution.
+Proposed a NOT filter using Gemini 2.5 Flash.
+The LLM wrote one line of SPL.
+That's its entire contribution: 9 IPs in a NOT clause.

 How we built it